 The history of the vintage cocktail dress is an interesting one.
-Informality after World War 1 (and the end of Prohibition) started a new semi formal fad for pre-dinner attire between 3 and 8pm.
+Informality after World War I (and the end of Prohibition) started a new semi formal fad for pre-dinner attire between 3 and 8pm.
 Unlike full dinner gowns which were floor length with rich jewelry and full accessories, the cocktail dress was shorter, lighter, and less ornamented.
-Depending on a women’s class her cocktail party dress could be a less formal version of a very formal gown or an upscale version of a day dress.
-These in between styles were pretty and festive yet easy to move it for dancing, drinking, and semi-formal dining.
+Depending on a women’s class, her cocktail party dress could be a less formal version of a very formal gown or an upscale version of a day dress.
+These in-between styles were pretty and festive, yet easy to move in for dancing, drinking, and semi-formal dining.

 **This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 It is easy to image women in elegant beaded flapper dresses drinking and dancing in speakeasies during the roaring twenties.
 While the cocktail dress eventually became the iconic flapper dress, its early origins were much more dainty.
 Ankle length dresses made of chiffon with ruffled hems and draped layers and the sleek slip dress were the preferred styles between 1918 and 1924.

 By the mid ’20s, the elaborately beaded dresses we know and love today were in full fashion.
 They were great for drinking and dancing her cares away.
 A pair of T- strap dancing shoes were a must, as well as a headband or other hair accessories.
 A long or short necklace, long gloves, and maybe a bunch of loose bracelets were her only needed accessories.